rayabhisek22/Drowsiness-Detection-System/README.md

-# drowsinessDetector
+# Drowsiness Detection System

+Getting drowsy while driving has been a major concern of road accidents in recent years.
+Hence studies suggest that the need of a drowsiness detection system to alert the driver in such cases and reducing the accident rates.
+This system will produce an alarm sound, if the person is identified to be sleepy.

+## Technologies used:
-OpenCV Drowsiness Detector using Python and Dlib
+Python with OpenCV and Dlib packages

-Packages to install
+## Packages to install
 opencv-python

 cmake

 dlib

 scipy

 playground